angevineMiller/ppi_model/README.md

 # PPI Model

-This repository contains code implementing a new model of prepulse inhibition of the acoustic startle response (PPI).
+This repository contains Python code implementing a new model of prepulse inhibition of the acoustic startle response (PPI).
 This will fit the model to acoustic startle data for an individual animal.
 Please refer to the associated manuscript for a detailed description of the model and how it can be used.

 In this repo, the Jupyter notebook **'ppi_model_demo.ipynb'** demos how to import and use the model.
 Below we have included a short walk-through of how to start using the model: